-Man escapes Jefferson County Correctional Facility; flees into Beaumont - Port Arthur News
+Man who escaped from Jefferson County Correctional Facility caught in Beaumont - Port Arthur News

-Man escapes Jefferson County Correctional Facility; flees into Beaumont
+Man who escaped from Jefferson County Correctional Facility caught in Beaumont

 At 5:45 p.m.
 Friday, an inmate escaped from the Jefferson County Correctional Facility.

-Note: (Editor’s note: UPDATE Suspect Robert Lake is in custody.
-He was arrested at approximately 12:30 a.m.
-Saturday in the area of Tyler and Cleveland street In Beaumont.
-He will be booked back into the Jefferson County Correctional Facility where he may face a multitude of additional charges.)